As a business owner, how would you answer the following questions?

 When your company suffers from downtime, 4 critical areas are affected:

 Another cause of downtime, although mostly affecting larger business but something to keep on your radar, is the threat of hackers or cybercriminals shutting your webserver down by a Distributed Denial of Service (DDoS) attack.
 These malicious attempts to cripple your website are an unfortunate fact of the Internet landscape and we frequently read and hear about such attacks in the news.
-In fact, for Q2 2013, DDoS attacks have increased 20%, costing companies millions of dollars in lost revenue.
+In fact, for Q2 2013, DDoS attacks have increased 20%, costing companies millions of pounds in lost revenue.

 Source: The Costs of Enterprise Downtime, Infonetics Research